 Even later, after having a permanent job, unexpected expenses arose.
 I had about four to five months where I knew I didn’t have enough money to pay the bills and get groceries.
 The food benefit was long gone, but my God was still ever-present.
 I began praying for God to send help.
 One day one of my brothers was moved to send me an iron skillet, which I’d wanted for a while, along with a five-pound bag of quinoa.
 I’d shared with him how much I liked the super-food.
 He probed asking if there was more I needed and followed those packages up with other groceries that could be shipped to me.

 Provision has come a lot of different ways, and they aren’t always obviously supernatural, but I see the hand of God often in helping me.Then there are other times, I never have it on paper or in the bank and I get through.
 And sometimes I’m eating ramen noodles, but I tell you, often in those places, it’s like the Lord does a work for me on those inexpensive noodles!
 I have wondered if it’s like what I imagine He did to make manna taste good for the Israelite’s after so many years and so many meals.
-I have many more stories, but this is a quick list of some of the highlights of the Lord’s provision to me personally the last couple of years.
+I have many more stories, but this is some of the highlights of the Lord’s provision to me personally the last couple of years.